Clone the repository

 }

-However, a plugin is provided to enable use of some enhanced client-side features which extend the LSP (e.g. hierarchical compilation).
+Pointing at the binary is all you need for standard language features, however a plugin is provided to enable some client-side features which extend the LSP (e.g. the hierarchy view, waveform integration).
 The plugin can be found in clients/neovim/ and is also mirrored in slang-server.nvim for ease of use with Neovim plugin managers.

 Other editors

-Most modern editors can at least point to a language server binary for specific file types, which provides standard LSP features, but not HDL specific frontend features like the hierarchy view.
+Most modern editors can at least point to a language server binary for specific file types.
+This will provide standard LSP features, but not HDL specific features.

-If the editor also allows for executing LSP commands, HDL features like setting a compilation should be available, although the process may not be as smooth.
+If the editor also allows for executing LSP commands, HDL features like setting a compilation should be available.